Sunday, 17 November 2024

 Samsung's new 24GB GDDR7 DRAM offers faster speeds and improved power efficiency, paving the way for next-gen AI GPUs and autonomous vehicles.

-Samsung has introduced its new 24-gigabit (24Gb) GDDR7 dynamic random access memory (DRAM), designed to support next-generation graphics processing units (GPUs) powered by artificial intelligence (AI).
+Samsung has introduced its new 24-gigabit (24Gb) GDDR7 dynamic random access memory (DRAM), designed to support next-generation graphics processing units (GPUs) powered by (AI).
 This marks a significant advancement in the tech world, as the memory chip is an industry first and promises higher performance and efficiency for devices like graphics cards, gaming consoles, and autonomous vehicles.

 The announcement showcases Samsung’s ongoing innovation in memory technology.
 The new 24GB GDDR7 DRAM uses a 5th-generation 10-nanometre (nm) process, building on its predecessor, the 16GB version, launched last year.
 Thanks to this advanced manufacturing, Samsung has managed to increase the chip’s cell density by 50% despite keeping the physical size of the component unchanged.